pikesley/pokrovsky/README.md

 * create a series of empty commits
 * push the repo to **git@github.com:_:githublogin/:repo_.git**

-The commits will be structured such that they will 'write' the _:text_ on the Github commit calendar using the 1982 Sinclair Spectrum character set.
+The commits will be structured such that they will 'write' the **first six characters** of _:text_ on the Github commit calendar using the 1982 Sinclair Spectrum character set.
 There is a limitation in that the Spectrum font is 8 units high, and the Github calendar has a height of 7 (see [http://uncleclive.herokuapp.com/#textpokrovsky](http://uncleclive.herokuapp.com/#textpokrovsky) for an explanation of how this is handled).

 All of the above assumes that you can do public-key authentication to Github from the box on which you're running this.